jakejkchen/udacity-data-engineering-capstone/README.md

 # Project Summary
-The project follows the following steps:
+This project follows the following steps:
 * Step 1: Scope the Project and Gather Data
 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model